georgeflanagin/practical/README.md

 one that shows all the globals and locals at the time it is invoked, and does a complete stack unwind to a file.

+### glinux

+Linux shortcuts for people who might not be familiar with the OS.

 ### gnet

 A few very simple network related functions that exploit the SSH agent.